StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/quick-start/quick-start.md

 ### Technical Requirements

 #### Hardware:
-- A discrete GPU is not required to use AI Studio, but for this demo we are going to walk through a demo that requires an NVIDIA GPU with at least 8 GB of VRAM.
+- A discrete GPU is not required to use AI Studio, but for this demo we are going to walk through a demo that **requires an NVIDIA GPU with at least 8 GB of VRAM**.
 AI Studio currently supports NVIDIA GPUs with 528.89 drivers or newer.

 #### Software:
 - Windows 10 or 11 or Linux Ubuntu 22.04 LTS